 Benefits Provided - The District provides healthcare and life insurance benefits for retirees and their dependents.
 The benefit terms are dependent on which contract each employee falls under.
 The specifics of each contract are on file at the District offices and are available upon request.

-Employees Covered by Benefit Terms - At June 30, 2023, the following employees were covered by the benefit terms:
+Employees Covered by Benefit Terms - At June 30, 2024, the following employees were covered by the benefit terms:

 Retirees and survivors 278

-Terminated vested employees -

 Active employees 330

 608

 Total OPEB Liability